hane-smitter/e-comm-app/README.md

-# E-comm-proj project
+# E-comm-app project

-E-comm-proj is a project I built from scratch to serve as an online store to sell products specifically shoes in the internet scope.<br>
+E-comm-app is a project I built from scratch to serve as an online store to sell products specifically shoes in the internet scope.<br>
 *[Click here](https://mmusify.herokuapp.com)* to see live version of the app.<br>

 ## Getting started